On this page

 Unfair competition by the government

 The government sometimes offers goods or services on the market.
-In order to prevent unfair competition here, they must abide by rules of conduct.
-If you believe they do not abide by these rules, you can first file a complaint with the responsible government organisation.
+In order to prevent unfair competition here, they must follow rules of conduct.
+If you believe they do not abide by these rules, you can file a complaint with the responsible government organisation.
 You may also file your complaint with ACM.
 They may conduct an investigation into the alleged unfair competition.
 If it shows the government organisation breaking the law, ACM may impose a penalty.